gotochkin/gcpkubetool/README.md

-Get the authentication in the Google Cloud - this will create a container gcloud-config with your saved credentials: docker run -ti --name gcloud-config gcloud:latest gcloud auth login
+Get the authentication in the Google Cloud - this will create a container gcloud-config with your saved credentials: docker run -ti --name gcloud-config gcloud:latest gcloud auth login or use the gcr.io/google.com/cloudsdktool/cloud-sdk:latest image to split your custom gcloud and the configuration volume container which can be used independently docker run -ti --name gcloud-config gcr.io/google.com/cloudsdktool/cloud-sdk:latest gcloud auth login

 Run the image attaching the volume with authentication to the Google Cloud: docker run -ti --rm --volumes-from gcloud-config gcloud:latest /bin/bash